Staying Active With Parkinson’s

 When to Stop and Seek Medical Advice

-Stop exercising and contact your healthcare provider if you experience:
+Stop exercising and contact your healthcare provider/call 911 or seek emergency care if you experience:

 - Chest pain or shortness of breath